kiuber/gofiber-swagger/README.md

 	// Register swagger.
 Without this line, nothing will get generated.
-	// For more config customizability, see /examples/custom-config/main.go gofiberswagger.Register(app, gofiberswagger.DefaultConfig)
+	// For more config customizability, see /examples/custom-config/main.go
+    // You can now see your:
+    // - UI at /swagger/
+    // - json at /swagger/swagger.json
+    // - yaml at /swagger/swagger.yaml
+	gofiberswagger.Register(app, gofiberswagger.DefaultConfig)

 	app.Listen(":3000")